imrefazekas/connect-rest/README.md

 The logic how [connect-rest](https://github.com/imrefazekas/connect-rest) is managing parameter replacement is the following:

-The parameters are processed in the path defintion order and any missing optional parameter will be filled with empty strings to keep the order of them keeping in sight all mandatory parameters put after the optional ones.
+The parameters are processed in the path definition order and any missing optional parameter will be filled with empty strings to keep the order of them keeping in sight all mandatory parameters put after the optional ones.

 [Back to Feature list](#features)